 COVID-19- Following the World Health Organization's declaration of the COVID-19 virus as a pandemic, the United States' government and other state and local governments issued precautionary restrictions on travel, public gatherings and other events and issued social distancing guidelines.
-Beginning in mid-March 2020, each of our founding members and all of our network affiliates announced that their theaters would be temporarily closed to address this pandemic.
-As of June 25, 2020, almost all of the theaters within our network remained closed.
-Major motion picture releases expected to occur during the temporary closure period were delayed until later in 2020 or 2021 or have been released directly to alternative delivery methods bypassing the theater entirely.
-The results of the three and six months ended June 25, 2020 were significantly impacted by these temporary closures as theater attendance was less than expected beginning in March, as the public was told to practice social distancing, and then when theaters were closed following stay at home orders.
-As of the date of this filing, the COVID-19 virus continues to spread in certain areas of the United States, and there can be no assurance when theaters within our network return to normal operations.
-These developments will be referred to as the "COVID-19 Pandemic."
+Beginning in mid-March 2020, each of our founding members and all of our network affiliates announced that their theaters would be temporarily closed and almost all of the theaters within our network remained closed until late August 2020.
+The Company generated no in-theater advertising revenue for the approximate six months that the theaters were closed.
+Major motion picture releases expected to occur during the temporary closure period were delayed until late 2020 or into 2021 or have been released directly to alternative delivery methods bypassing the theater entirely.